denisecase/kafka-producer-earthquake/README.md

 This repo uses GitHub Actions to deploy a cloud-based Kafka producer.
 Click the "Actions" tab and the "Kafka Producer Limited Deployment" to see more.

+## SMS Text Alerts

+We've added a consumer that gets earthquake JSON data and sends a text message if the quake is magnitude 4.5 or greater.
+To use this feature with your own gmail account and phone number, see [text-alert](https://github.com/denisecase/text-alert/).

 ## Environment and Local Execution

 Use the following PowerShell commands from the root project folder to: